-Student Name: This collaborative plan has been developed as a result of a meeting or meetings held on the following dates: pants in creating the collaborative plan include /role): Partici pants considered the following actions to reduce barriers to improve regular attendance: 1.
-Illness related to physical or behavioral health of the student: It was determined that the physical or behavioral health of the child is not a barrier to improve regular attendance.
-The child's physical or behavioral health poses a barrier to regular attendance.
+Studer student Name: llaborative plan has been developed as a result of a meeting or meetings held on the following pants in creating the collaborative plan include /role): Partici l pants considered the following actions to reduce barriers to improve regular attendance: 1.
+Illness related to physical or behavioral health of the student: It was determined that the physical or behavioral health of the child is not a barrier to improve regular attendanceThe child's physical or behavioral health poses a barrier to regular attendance.
 The following actions will be taken in response: 2.
 Educational counseling (e.g. curriculum changes): It was determined that educational counseling is not needed to reduce barriers to improve regular attendance.
-Educational counselinghas been orwill be provided, consisting of the following: 3.
-Educational Evaluation: It was determined that an educational evaluation is not needed to reduce barriers to improve regular attendance.
+Educational counselinghas been orwill be provided, consisting of the following 3.
+Educational Evaluation:It was determined that an educational evaluation is not needed to reduce barriers to improve regular attendance.
 An educational evaluationhas been orwill be conducted to assist in determining the specific condition, if any, contributing to the problem of excessive absenteeism.
-This evaluation included or will include:

-4. Referral to community agency for economic services:
+This evaluation included or will include: 4.
+Referral to community agency for economic services: It was determined that economic services are not needed to reduce barriers to improve regular attendance.
+The family has been or will be given information about community agencies which may have economic services available to the family, which include: